john-a-ellis/Credit_Card_Fraud/README.md

 After reviewing the model results XGBoost was selected for hyper-parameter tuning because:
 1. XGBoost has facilities to address imbalance in the target class.
 2. XGBoost has a robust parameter fram hyper-parameterework to support tuning.
-3. XGBoost showed the most p in the objective metric (balanced accuracy)romising results from the algorithms reviewed.
+3. XGBoost showed the most performance in the objective metric (balanced accuracy) from the algorithms reviewed.
 ___
 ## Part 7 Tuning XGBoost and selecting the best model.
 The parameters selected to be tuned were: